IBM-Blockchain/blockchain-vscode-extension/README.md

 ```

 ##### Associating identities with nodes
-After creating an environment the next step to enable a connection is to associate each node with an identity.
-To do this click on the name of the environment you just created in the `Fabric Environments` panel.
-You wil then see each of the nodes that need some setup.
-Click on each one to associate an identity with that node.
+After creating an environment, the next step before connecting is to associate an identity with each node.
+To do this, click the name of the environment you have just created in the Fabric Environments panel.
+To complete setup, click on each node from the list to associate an identity with them.
 The identity must be an admin identity for the node.
+To change the identity associated with a node when connected the environment, right-click on the node and select Replace identity associated with a node.

 ##### Importing more nodes
 You can import more nodes to an existing environment by connecting to the environment, expand `nodes` and then click on `+ Import nodes`.